mdn/content/files/en-us/web/javascript/reference/statements/import/assert/index.md

 ### Parameters

 - `keyN`
-  - : One assertion key.
+  - : An assertion key.
 Can be an identifier or a string literal — similar to what you can use in an [object literal](/en-US/docs/Web/JavaScript/Reference/Operators/Object_initializer), except for number literals and computed properties.
 - `"dataN"`
-  - : One assertion value.
+  - : An assertion value.
 Must be a string literal.

 ## Description

 Import assertions allow hosts to do additional checks about the module that has just been loaded.
-The primary motivation was to ensure that modules that are expected to be JSON are always parsed as JSON (in other words, to ensure that they are never executed with the privilege of JS code).
+The primary use case is to ensure that modules that are expected to be JSON are always parsed as JSON (in other words, to ensure that they are never executed with the privilege of JS code).

 Consider the following statement: